-Tree Sparrows look like House Sparrows in appearance and habits.
+Tree sparrows look like house sparrows in appearance and habits.
 However, they are a bit slimmer, have chestnut crowns and black cheek spots in both sexes, and are more retiring.
 Tree sparrows are social birds; they feed in small groups on the ground and in shrubbery on seeds, insects, and scraps.
-Further at night cluster to roost in holes in trees, crevices in buildings, and dense thickets.
+Further, at night, they cluster to roost in holes in trees, crevices in buildings, and dense thickets.
+Males court their mates by bowing, dispersing their wings, raising crown feathers, and chasing with tails cocked.
+Thus, the copulation is repeated, and, between each act, males hop about, without any of the soliciting from females that happens in House Sparrows.

 Although not as tied to man as the House Sparrow, it still keeps to urban parks and gardens planted with exotic trees and shrubs and has not intruded into natural woods and forests.

 The call of the Tree sparrow is a mixture of twittering chirrups and chirps, cherr’p. ln flight a hard tek.
 The song consists of a series of chirruping chirps.
-Throughout the day they chirp and chatter quietly in higher, shriller tones than House Sparrows, and deliver a simple chirruping song from a tree perch, sometimes in chorus.
+Throughout the day, they chirp and chatter quietly in higher, shriller tones than House Sparrows, and deliver a simple chirruping song from a tree perch, sometimes in chorus.
 Flight, as in the House Sparrow, is fast and direct, on rapidly beating wings and sometimes slightly undulating.

-Read More – House Sparrow Call and Facts
+Read More: House Sparrow Call and Facts

 Since the introduction of the Tree Sparrow from Europe to Australia in 1863-64, it has not spread far, reaching only western Gippsland and the southeastern Riverina